-Sheep can not defend themselves very well.
-Ever seen sheep growl or show their teeth?
-Or maybe bark, bite, run fast, shoot quills or pull out their claws?
+Have you ever seen sheep growl or show their teeth?
+Or maybe bark, bite, run fast, shoot quills, or pull out their claws?
 Perhaps they could spray you with their…uh, fur.
+Ha!

-And I read they do kick, especially if they are protecting their young.
-Other than that, they are a Snicker’s bar just waiting to be eaten by a wolf, if they don’t stick together.
+Other than these two defense mechanisms, sheep are a Snicker’s bar just waiting to be eaten by a wolf, if they don’t stick together.

 We are much the same way.
-We can kick a little and run, but, mostly, we are defenseless.
-God compares us to sheep because we need His protection.
+We can kick a little and run but, mostly, we are defenseless.
+God compares us to sheep in the Bible because we need His protection.
 We need to stick together as fellow Christians.
-Fighting off the enemy as one with the Good Shepherd at the gate.

 3. Sheep can’t get up without help

-Again, trying not to laugh… Sometimes sheep will turn over on their back (like a cockroach or turtle) with their legs in the air flailing.
+Again, trying not to laugh… Sometimes sheep turn over on their back (like a cockroach or turtle) with their legs flailing in the air.
 There is an old English shepherd’s term for this.
 It is called “cast down.”

 Thank goodness He loves us enough to help us get right-sided.
-I know God compares us to sheep for good reason.
+I know God compares us to sheep in the Bible for good reason.
 We are a mess without Him.

 4. Sheep are emotional and recognize the Shepherd’s voice

-This is where stupidity ends for sheep.
-They have a remarkable instinct for knowing the voice of their shepherd.
-Because they are emotional animals, they can recognize others.
+This is where stupidity ends for shepherds and sheep in the Bible.
+Sheep have a remarkable instinct for knowing the voice of their shepherd.
+Because they are emotional animals, they can detect strangers.
 Amazingly, they will fear a stranger’s voice and flee.

-Since they are emotional, they have the ability to build friendships and stick up for each other when in a fight.
-They can also get anxious or distressed.
+Since they are emotional, they also have the ability to build friendships with other sheep and stick up for each other when in a fight.
+They can also get anxious or distressed very easily.
 And they feel sad when their sheep friends are gone (dead).

-I think there is a breakdown here when God compares us to sheep.
+I think there is a breakdown here when God compares us to sheep in the Bible.
 We aren’t so loyal, we don’t stick up for friends always, and we struggle to recognize the Shepherd’s voice.

-Perhaps we don’t know His voice because we aren’t communing with Him all day and all night like sheep.
-We do have the ability to hear the Shepherd’s voice if we will stop and listen.
+Perhaps we don’t know His voice because we aren’t communing with Him all day and all night like sheep do with their shepherd.
+However, we do have the ability to hear the Shepherd’s voice if we will stop and listen.
 But that is hard for some sheep (us), I think.

 5. Sheep are not meant to carry burdens

-You will never see a sheep carrying a pack on its back.
-Other animals are good for carrying things.
-But not sheep.
+You will never see sheep carrying a pack on their back.
+Other animals are good for carrying things, but not sheep.
 They were not meant to carry a heavy load.
-They would be crushed under such a weighty burden.
+In fact, they would be crushed under such a weighty burden.